openedx/edx-documentation/en_us/data/source/internal_data_formats/index.rst

 Data Reference
 ######################

-The following sections of the *EdX Reference Guide* provide reference information about the data stored in SQL and NoSQL databases.
+The following sections of the *EdX Research Guide* provide reference information about the data stored in SQL and NoSQL databases.

 .. toctree::